Irrelon/ForerunnerDB/readme.md

 * Server-side operation in line with other production databases (e.g. command line argument support, persist to disk etc)

 # Breaking Changes
+Please check below for details of any changes that break previous operation or behaviour of ForerunnerDB.
+Changes that break functionality are not taken lightly and we do not allow them to be merged in to the master branch without good cause!

 ## Since Version 1.3.10
 The join system has been updated to use "$join" as the key defining a join instead of "join".
 This was done to keep joins in line with the rest of the API that now uses